What do the PEGI labels mean

 Select which games you are happy for your children to play (based on the PEGI age ratings).

 Some games allow players to interact with one another within the game.
 The parental control settings allow you to limit or even prevent your child from communicating with other players.
-You can control communications to friends only, friends of friends, anyone, or no one.
+You can set the communications to friends only, friends of friends, anyone, or no one.

-Some video games may offer the opportunity to make purchases within the game but this will be indicated on the game by a PEGI in-game purchase descriptor so anyone purchasing the game will be made aware of this.
+Some video games may offer the opportunity to make purchases within the game but this will be indicated on the game by a PEGI in-game purchase descriptor so you will be made aware of this.

 Back to top